 Qualification(s): LLB, BA (Hons)

-Kate McCutcheon is an employment lawyer in Maurice Blackburn's Melbourne office.
+Kate McCutcheon is an employment Associate in Maurice Blackburn's Melbourne office.
 She represents employees from a wide range of backgrounds with employment-related legal issues and disputes and is listed by the prestigious Doyles Guide as part of the only first tier law firm for employee & trade union representation in Victoria in 2017.

 Kate has more than seven years' experience in employment law and industrial relations, including working for trade unions as an organiser and industrial officer, and for an industry super fund.
 She decided to have a career change and joined Maurice Blackburn as a trainee lawyer in 2014, working in our superannuation and insurance, and compensation departments.
 She also has experience in class actions.
 Kate was admitted as a lawyer and has been a member of our employment department since 2015.